 It will make a ton of money, and if we don’t eventually get a spinoff featuring just the Shaw family, with mom Magdalene (Helen Mirren) instructing her kids on a retrieval mission, I will have to ask what in the world action writers in Hollywood are thinking about writing instead of this gem.

 In addition to the upcoming Hobbs & Shaw spinoff, there are rumors of a female-centered spinoff in development.
-I’m not sure if they’ll introduce some new women in the 9th movie, but if that one ends up being a Letty & Mia adventure that doesn’t have “Dirty Pair” anime levels of mayhem and destruction, I will be disappointed.
+I’m not sure if they’ll introduce some new women in the 9th movie, but if that new spinoff ends up being a Letty & Mia adventure that doesn’t have “Dirty Pair” anime levels of mayhem and destruction, I will be disappointed.

 It’s already been announced that there will only be 10 movies in the main “Fast & Furious” timeline, but the number of spinoffs made with the “Fast & Furious Presents” brand could add at least another 5 movies, not including the animated prequel series that’s already in development for Netflix by DreamWorks TV, and any other ideas they may have.